starnowski/posmulten/README.md

 Of course, not all database engines support such features.
 One such database is Oracle with a feature called the [virtual private database](https://www.oracle.com/database/technologies/virtual-private-db.html).
 And also Postgres has a similar feature called the [row Security Policy](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html).
+This approach might be better if you planned to have multiple different applications connected to your database.
+Besides some connection adjustments, there is no additional logic that has to be added to every SQL statement created by the application code.
+Not to mention the situation when connected applications are written in different programming languages.

 # TODO How sql query looks like for shared schema